kiedtl/fetchutils/README.md

 ## non-goals

 - duplicating existing functionality, `uname`, `hostname`, `$SHELL`, etc.
-  Instead, these tools simply extract the needed information from these tools and format them as desired.
 - replacing Neofetch, Screenfetch, ufetch, etc.
 - supporting every Linux distro under the sun.
 - supporting DragonflyBSD or NetBSD (not right now, anyway. sorry).